tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 ### 1. Instructor Do: Welcome to Class (10 min)

-During the previous class, students were introduced to the concept of DeFi (short for decentralized finance).
-Students were given the scope that many of the concepts that they had learned up to this point can be leveraged to build financial systems based on the principals of DeFi as well as given the tools that directly enable these systems through the deployment of dApps such as solidity events and IPFS.
+In the previous class, students were introduced to the concept of DeFi (short for decentralized finance).
+Many of the concepts they have learned up to now can be leveraged to build financial systems based on DeFi principles, as well as given the tools that directly enable these systems through the deployment of dApps such as solidity events and IPFS.
 Briefly review the following talking points to refresh the class on DeFi, events, and IPFS.

-* What are some benefits of solidity events?
+* What are some benefits of Solidity events?

   **Answer:** They are a cheap amount of gas.